GS Spark: Journal of Applied Academic Discourse

 ABSTRACT

-The professional identity of English language teachers is central to their instructional effectiveness, self-perception, and classroom engagement.
-This study explores the current status of identity construction among basic-level English language female teachers in Nepal.
-Drawing upon a qualitative approach and employing a narrative inquiry design, data were collected through in-depth interviews with five female teachers from Birendranagar Municipality and reflective journals.
-This study demonstrates that their identity construction underwent a dynamic and continuously evolving process influenced by socio-cultural norms and individual experiences in their pedagogical contexts.
-Female teachers in this context balanced multiple roles, resisted stereotypes, and actively shaped their professional identities through reflection, resistance, and reconstructive engagement.
-Findings suggest the need for supportive institutional environments and gender-sensitive policies to sustain and enhance female teacher identity in English language teaching.
-Also, this study contributes to a broader understanding of how gender, language teaching, and socio-cultural norms intersect to shape professional identity within the Nepali context.
+The professional identity of English language teachers is crucial to their instructional effectiveness, self-perception, and students' target language learning.
+This study explores the perceptions of basic-level English language female teachers on their identity construction in Nepal.
+Under a qualitative approach that employed a narrative inquiry design, five female teachers from Birendranagar Municipality participated in the study.
+Data were collected through in-depth interviews and participants’ reflective journals.
+It showed that teachers’ identity construction was influenced by socio-cultural norms and institutional contexts.
+Female English teachers actively shaped their professional identities through reflection, resistance, and reconstructive engagements.
+Findings suggest the need for supportive institutional environments and gender-sensitive policies to enhance English language female teachers’ identity construction in English as a foreign language contexts.
+This study contributes to a broader understanding of how gender, language teaching, and socio-cultural norms intersect to shape professional identity within the Nepali context through interpretative and socio-cultural lenses.

 KEYWORDS